AWGL/trio-panels/README.md

 - This will save two BED files of the selected panel within the `panelapp_bed_files` folder, one with padding and another without.

 - Once the relevant BED file has been checked by a clinical scientist, move it into the `validated_bed_files` folder.

+---

+## 5. Applying a panel to the trio variant report - `apply_panel_trios.py`

+This script applies one or more BED file to the trio analysis variant report.
+The BED file can be either a PanelApp BED file made in Section 4, or any other BED file.
+More than one BED file can be inputted, just add each file as an optional extra input.

+> **NOTE: Second checking BED files.** All new BED files must be second checked by a clinical scientist before being used for reporting, see **Section 4 - Second checking new BED** files for details.

+This script also outputs a seperate file containing all *de novo* calls, regardless of whether they fall into the panel(s) or not.
+This means that the clinical scientist doesn't have to manually go into the file and filter the results, so they are less likely to accidentally come across any incidental findings.

+### Instructions for running the script

+- If not already active, activate the virtual environment: `source trio_env/bin/activate`

+- Apply panel(s) to trio variant report:

+`python apply_panel_trios.py <path_to_variant_report> <path_to_BED_file> [OPTIONAL: <path_to_more_BED_files>]`

+- This will output two files in the same results folder as the original trio variant report:
+  - `<trio_variant_report>_<panel_name(s)>.txt` - The variant calls in the report that fall within the selected BED file(s).
+  - `<trio_variant_report>_DE_NOVO.txt` - All *de novo* variant calls.

+- Deactivate virtual environment: `deactivate`